IshaanGaba/SAMPLING_ASSIGNMENT/README.md

 As we can see from the bar graph, the given dataset is not balanced so, we applied diffrent techniques for the same.

-## Undersampling
-Undersampling involves reducing the number of instances from the majority class to match the minority class.
-This is implemented using the Undersampling.ipynb Jupyter Notebook.<br/>

-## Oversampling
-Oversampling involves increasing the number of instances in the minority class to match the majority class.
-This is implemented using the Oversampling.ipynb Jupyter Notebook.<br/>

 ## Sampling